 1. Boat cruise on the Seine

 So there are a million places in Paris along the Seine to catch a boat tour, but there just so happens to be one 20 steps from the office.
-We chose this as our number one activity in the area because its great for all ages, affordable, easily accessible and is a great way to see the city.
-About 45 minutes in total, you cruise down the Seine past Notre Dame, around the island, past the Louvre and Musée d’Orsay and go all the way to the Eiffel Tower.
+It is great for all ages, affordable, easily accessible and is a great way to see the city.
+You cruise down the Seine past Notre Dame, around the island, past the Louvre and Musée d’Orsay and go all the way to the Eiffel Tower in about 45 minutes.
 On a beautiful day, the water sparkles and nothing is more enjoyable.
-Its a way to see some huge Paris landmarks without even moving a foot so when you’re tired after a day of sight seeing, hop on board!
-Don’t forget to check out all the houseboats along the river and even the dinner cruises!
+Don’t forget to visit all the houseboats along the river and even the dinner cruises!
 Au revoir and bonne journée!